 Remote online notarisation: how jurisdiction requirements shape the process

 Remote online notarisation (RON) is often described as a single technology, but in practice it is a patchwork of legal frameworks, technical standards, and procedural rules that vary significantly from one jurisdiction to another.
 A RON session that is fully valid in one country may be unenforceable in another, even when the technology used is identical.
-This guide explains why those differences exist, what they typically cover, and how to navigate them when your document crosses borders.

 Why RON requirements vary so much

 Notarisation is one of the oldest legal institutions, and every jurisdiction has shaped it according to its own legal tradition.
 Common law systems rely on a notary public whose role is largely evidentiary.
 Civil law systems treat the notary as a public officer with broader authority.
-When digital notarisation was introduced, each legal tradition adapted RON to fit its existing framework rather than starting from scratch.

 The five dimensions where jurisdictions diverge